-- 7.12.14 Another person with authorization may sign the certifying Member's name, unless contrary to the law of the relevant jurisdiction. - 7.12.14.i.
+7.12.11.i.
 Delegation must be provided in writing on a per Assignment basis only and not a blanket delegation.

 8 REAL PROPERTY APPRAISAL STANDARD RULES

 - 8.1.1 This Standard outlines the procedures for the development and communication of a formal opinion of value for Real Property [see 8.2] and in conjunction with the Reporting Standard [see 6, 7], incorporates the minimum content necessary to produce a credible Report that is not misleading. - 8.1.2 A stand-alone Market Rent Report on an identifiable property must be prepared in accordance with the Real Property Appraisal Standard and in conjunction with the Reporting Standard.